Suri312006/Hermes/documents/slides/slides.typ

   == Adversary
   - Inheriting SPARTA's threat model of a *global active attacker* who can
     - control / modify all network links
-    - participate in the protocl
+    - participate in the protocol
     - observe traffic for an arbitrary amount of time
     - can breach everything on the server excluding the enclave code